elastic/elastic-package/README.md

 _Context: package_

-Run rally benchmarks for the package.
+Run rally benchmarks for the package (esrally needs to be installed in the path of the system).

 ### `elastic-package benchmark system`